 Yes, it doesn't feel fair, but Kelly already invested and built up her capital.
 Like a retirement account, the earlier and stronger your investment strategy is, the more your annual returns will be.

 Thus, practically without exception, the ones that get the highest rate of return from their marketing investments (or other business development activities) will be the ones with the most brand capital.

 Those with high brand capital come to us for more consistency with projects- often a requirement to keep a growing staff busy.
 Sometimes they come to us expand their client reach to new circles.
 Other times it is to enter new geographic markets.

 Those with lower brand capital come to us largely because they want to build brand capital- they want to gain access to bigger and better projects.
 If you fall into this category, you need the mindset of a long-term investor.
 Business building takes time.
 You can't expect to turn your thousands into millions overnight.
 You need to be in it for the long haul.
 You need to trust the process of brand building.
 You need to be able to weather the droughts.
-Even though our contracts start at six-months, you should expect to spend years building your brand.
+Even though our contracts start at one year, you should expect to brand building to be an ongoing endeavor.
 And, you should participate in business development if you want to increase the impact of your marketing investment.
-Develop yourself or hire a sales professional to close the deals- being nice and talented isn't always enough.
+Develop yourself or hire a sales professional to close the deals – being nice and talented isn't always enough.
 Network heavily in your community both with possible referral sources and with potential clients.
 Take 100% responsibility for your business growth while simultaneously delegating what you can.

 If you limit your business development to one channel and delegate that channel out, then you are setting yourself up for a possible disappointment.
 Thus, we always recommend that you develop multiple channels.
 Rivers don't arise from one source- they are the result of hundreds if not thousands of streams.
 Business development is the same.
 Thousands of tweets, handshakes, birthday cards, business lunches, introductions, emails, courses, consultation sessions, etc.